Alfa-Satapathy/2D-GRID-OCCUPANCY-MAPPING-USING-OVERHEAD-CAMERA/README.md

 - **Rviz and Gazebo**: For visualizing the generated maps and robot navigation.
 - **Probabilistic Modeling**: For handling uncertainties in sensor measurements and robot pose.

-## Conclusion
-The proposed system provides a robust and efficient solution for generating real-time 2D occupancy grids from monocular vision-based SLAM data.
-By integrating advanced enhancement techniques and probabilistic modeling, the system ensures accurate mapping and reliable navigation.
-The use of ROS for visualization and real-time processing further enhances the system’s capabilities, making it a valuable tool for robotic navigation in dynamic and uncertain environments.

 # ORB-SLAM2